The number most buyers shop last

 Shopping and qualifying

 - Pre-qualification vs Pre-approval.
-Pre-qualification is a back-of-envelope estimate from a lender based on numbers you say out loud.
-Pre-approval is a verified letter after the lender verifies your income, assets, and credit.
-Sellers respect the second one; the first is informal interest.
+A back-of-envelope estimate from numbers you say out loud, versus a verified letter after the lender checks your income, assets, and credit.
+Sellers respect the second; the first is informal interest.

 - DTI (debt-to-income ratio).
-Total monthly debt payments divided by gross monthly income.
-Conventional lenders cap the total around 43%.
-The single biggest number determining how much loan you qualify for.
+Total monthly debt payments over gross monthly income; conventional lenders cap it around 43%.
+The biggest single number setting how much loan you qualify for — it drives the no-score case in the section above too.

 - Conventional loan vs FHA / VA / USDA.
-Conventional means no government program backing — most loans, 5–20% down, requires PMI under 20% down.
-Government-backed loans (FHA, VA, USDA) trade easier qualification for different fees and insurance structures.
+Conventional means no government backing — most loans, 5–20% down, PMI under 20% down.
+Government-backed loans (FHA, VA, USDA) trade easier qualification for different fees.
 Ask which one your lender is quoting; the numbers compare differently.

 Offer and contract

 - Contingency.
-Escape clauses in the contract — financing, inspection, appraisal, and home-sale.
-Waiving them makes your offer stronger and your position riskier.
-In hot markets, sellers expect at least some waived; know what you’re giving up.
+Escape clauses — financing, inspection, appraisal, home-sale.
+Waiving them strengthens your offer and raises your risk; hot markets expect some waived, so know what you’re giving up.

 - Appraisal.
-The lender orders this.
-A licensed appraiser values the home using three recent Comparable from the neighborhood.
-If it comes in below contract, the deal usually has to be renegotiated or it falls apart.
+The lender orders a licensed valuation against three recent Comparable from the neighborhood.
+Come in below contract and the deal usually gets renegotiated or falls apart.

 - Seller concessions.
-A negotiated amount the seller agrees to pay toward your closing costs.
-Capped by loan type (3% on conventional under 10% down; 6% on FHA).
+A negotiated amount the seller pays toward your closing costs, capped by loan type (typically 3–6%) — ask your lender for the cap that applies to your loan.
 A hidden price reduction structured as a closing-cost credit.

 Application and closing

 - Underwriting.
-The lender’s risk audit.
-The slowest stretch of the closing timeline; most “conditional approvals” come from underwriting saying “yes if you produce documents X, Y, and Z.” Don’t change jobs or open new credit cards during this window.
+The lender’s risk audit, and the slowest stretch of closing; most “conditional approvals” are underwriting saying “yes if you produce documents X, Y, and Z.” Don’t change jobs or open new credit cards during this window.

 - Loan estimate (LE) and Closing disclosure (CD).
-The two federally required forms, standardized so you can compare lenders directly.
+The two federally required forms, standardized so you can compare lenders line-by-line — the comparison the opening of this guide turns on.
 The LE arrives within three days of application; the CD arrives at least three days before closing.
-Compare them line-by-line — if a number changed unexpectedly, ask why before signing.
+If a number changed unexpectedly, ask why before signing.

 - Closing costs vs Cash to close.
-Closing costs are the fees themselves (typically 2–5% of the loan).
-Cash to close is the total you bring to the table: down payment + closing costs + prepaids, minus credits.
-The bigger of the two numbers — and the one your bank account has to deliver.
+Closing costs are the fees themselves (typically 2–5% of the price); cash to close is the full total you bring — down payment + closing costs + prepaids, minus credits.
+The bigger number, and the one your bank account has to deliver.

 - Title insurance.
-Two policies.
-The lender’s policy is required and protects the lender against ownership-claim disputes.
-The owner’s policy is optional and protects you for as long as you own the home.
-The owner’s policy is one-time at closing, usually a few hundred to a few thousand dollars; most buyers take it.
+Two policies: the lender’s is required and covers the lender against ownership-claim disputes; the owner’s is optional, one-time at closing (a few hundred to a few thousand dollars), and protects you for as long as you own the home.
+Most buyers take it.

 Sources